daskol/typst-templates/cvpr/cvpr2022.typ

   // NOTE It seems that there is a typo in formatting instructions and actual
   // gutter is 3/8 in not 5/16 in.
+  //
+  // TODO(@daskol): Set number of columns in page settings.
+Otherwise,
-  columns(2, gutter: 0.3125in, {
+  // footnotes use all page width. columns(2, gutter: 0.3125in, {
     // Render abstract.
     block(width: 100%, {